MicrosoftLearning/AZ-030T00-Microsoft-Azure-technologies-for-AWS-architects/Instructions/Mini-labs/Module 07/02-MiniLab_Deploy Azure Firewall.md

 ![Tutorial network infrastructure](../../Linked_Image_Files/deploy_azure_firewall_image1.png)

-In this demonstration, you learn how to:
+In this mini-lab, you learn how to:

 * Set up a test network environment